tana114/interdisciplinary_problem_synthesis/README.md

 ### Step 1 — Synthetic problem generation

-Synthesize new, complex problems by using problems from different fields as seeds.
+By combining problems from different fields, we generate new interdisciplinary problems that are cross-domain in nature.
 In this example, 1,000 synthetic problems were generated using mathematical and physics problems as seeds.

 - Generate drafts for cross-domain problems by using problems from different fields as seeds.
 - Apply methods such as [evol-instruct](https://arxiv.org/abs/2306.08568) and [WizardMath](https://arxiv.org/abs/2308.09583) to refine drafts.